CogStack/CogStack-NiFi/docs/deploy/services.md

 #### ENV/CONF files:

-- `/deploy/jupyter.env` - all you should ever set
+- `/deploy/jupyter.env` - all you should ever set is located here
-- `/services/jupyter-hub/jupyter_config.py`

-IMPORTANT:
+- `/services/jupyter-hub/jupyter_config.py` - only tamper if you know what you are doing, please see [config documentation](https://github.com/jupyterhub/jupyterhub-deploy-docker/blob/main/basic-example/jupyterhub_config.py) for detailed settings

+**IMPORTANT**:
 - `/services/jupyter-hub/userlist` - userlist that gets loaded once jupyter starts up, you will need to update this manually at the moment whenever a user is created
 - `/services/jupyter-hub/teamlist` - teamlist that gets loaded once jupyter starts up

 Re-run the above if you change the values.Make sure to delete old instances of Jupyter-hub containers, and Jupyter single-user containers for each user.DO NOT delete their volumes, you don't want to delete their data!

+<span style="color: red"><strong>IMPORTANT NOTE: all environment variable(s) are described in detail in the env file comments in </strong></span> `/deploy/jupyter.env`

+### Security

+This service users NiFi's `../../security/root-ca.p12` and  `../../security/root-ca.key` certificates,so if you have generated them for NiFi then there is nothing else to do, please see the [jupytherhub secion](../security.md#jupyterhub) for other security configs.

 ## Git-ea